sceckert/Data-and-Culture-Fall-2024/_week10/publishing-classics.md

 ## Publishing and "Classics"

+In Melanie Walsh and Maria Antoniak's "The Goodreads 'Classics,'" we thought about "classic" in the context of Goodreads readers, schools, publishers, and platforms (including Goodreads, Amazon, and audiobook publishers).
+One definition that they offer, via literary critic Mark Van Doren: a classic is simply a "book that remains in print" (245).

-Together, we've thought about what a "classic" is in the context of Melanie Walsh and Maria Antoniak's "The Goodreads 'Classics.'"
-We can also think about what this word has meant for publishers of reprint editions of  18th-, 19th-, and early 20th-century texts.
-Below are six examples of publishers' "series" or libraries––that is, labels for reprints of earlier texts.
+In this short exercise, we're going to think about how "classics" have been defined by publishers of reprint editions of 18th-, 19th-, and early 20th-century texts.

-First, get back into your groups.
-Then, together with your group, explore and discuss the materials related to your reprint edition.
+First get back into your groups.
+Each group has been assigned one of 6 examples of publishers' "series" or libraries––that is, labels for reprints of earlier texts.Then, together with your group, explore and discuss the materials related to your reprint edition.
 What version of the "classics" emerges?
+How does the publisher talk about the series?
 What did you glean about your particular publishing series?
 How does it compare to what Walsh and Antoniak discuss in their article?

 ### Group 1: Everyman Library (1906-)